jacobszpz/DataScienceForHealthcare/README.md

-# Research Report: Data Science for Healthcare
+# Research Report: Discussion of Data Science for Healthcare to Identify Risk Factors
 #### (Data Science at UCLan)
 ![GPLv2][license-badge]